BhavikDThummar/demoworkspace/BATCH_DATA_ARCHITECTURE_GUIDE.md

 ```
 ┌─────────────────────────────────────────────────────────────┐
 │                    Your Request                             │
-│  "I want to add cmHidden.uomId_fromDB to each BOM item"    │
+│  "I want to add cmHidden.uomName_FromDB to each BOM item"    │
 │  "But I don't want 10K database calls for 10K items"      │
 └─────────────────────────────────────────────────────────────┘
                               │